RuslanTsykaliak/test/README.md

-The project website was created using Docker and is also hosted on a shared cPanel account On the posts feed page, the maximum post size is limited to 255 characters, and the title is limited to 25 characters
+The website was created using Docker and is also hosted on a shared cPanel account On the posts feed page, the maximum post size is limited to 255 characters, and the title is limited to 25 characters

 Both the posts and authors' cookies are stored in the MySQL database